Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

 We see Count Dooku battle Jedi with this weapon in Episodes 2 and 3.
 Though not seen in the films, Dooku trains an apprentice, Asajj Ventress, and bestows her with a pair of curved swords.

-Shotos are lightsabers with reduced hilt and blade length.
+Shotos are lightsabers with a reduced hilt and blade length.
 Some feature a metal guard to parry attacks.
 While their tinier blades may seem a disadvantage (and they are in some aspects), the sword weighs less than regular sabers, making it easier to brandish and carry.

 Additionally, the hilt's smaller size provides a harder target, so it's difficult to destroy the blade.
-Many lightsaber wielders use shotos in their nonfavored hand, but some naturally prefer the shorter weapon.
+Many lightsaber wielders use shotos in their non-dominant hand, but some naturally prefer the shorter weapon.
 In the Legends timeline, Luke sometimes wields one, citing it as a fine counter to lightwhips.

 We see Yoda acrobatically fight with his shoto in Episodes 2 and 3.